m0de-60/super-duckhunt-bot/README.md

 # Super-DuckHunt-Beta

+# FINAL REVISION FOR v1.0 BETA
+# VERSION 1.1 BETA COMING SOON

-Super DuckHunt IRC bot (Python Version) 1.0
+Super DuckHunt IRC bot 1.0.5 (Python Version 'PyDuck') By Neo_Nemesis
-By Neo_Nemesis

 HELP PAGE: https://neo-coder-usa.github.io/super-duckhunt-beta/

 This would be a sequel, or second installment of the original DuckHunt bot by Menz Agitat.
-There are a lot of differences in this new Super DuckHunt, ready below to understand how it works!
+There are a lot of differences in this new Super DuckHunt, read below to understand how it works, or visit the HELP PAGE linked above.

 -----------------------------------------------------------------------------------------------------
 SCRIPT INFO & CONFIGURATION
 -----------------------------------------------------------------------------------------------------
+Requires: Python v3.12.0

-Requires Python v3.12.0, main.py, bot.py, func.py, duckhunt.cnf
+Files: main.py, bot.py, func.py, duckhunt.cnf

 TO CONFIGURE: